-The new SSTP allows appropriately trained pharmacists to administer influenza, MMR (measles, mumps and rubella) and DTP (diphtheria, tetanus and pertussis) vaccines to adults aged 16 years and over from community pharmacy premises.
+The Scheduled Substance Treatment Protocol (SSTP) allows appropriately trained pharmacists to administer influenza, MMR (measles, mumps and rubella) and DTP (diphtheria, tetanus and pertussis) vaccines to persons aged 16 years.

 The NT Branch of the Pharmacy Guild provides accredited training for immunising pharmacists.
 Please contact the NT Branch on 08 8944 6900 or email@example.com for further information.